 First season: 1993

 The Marlins haven't just made the playoffs -- they've won the World Series, twice, in 1997 and 2003.
 But like the Rockies in their postseason appearances, the Marlins were a Wild Card team both times, as the Braves had a stranglehold on the NL East in those years.
 (Both the '97 and '03 seasons came during Atlanta's record run of 14 consecutive division titles.)
-Miami is currently in a rebuilding phase, having lost 98 games in '18 and 105 in '19.
+Miami also made it as a Wild Card in 2020, eventually losing in the NLDS, and 2023.

 Rangers: 24 years before first title